so-sc/HackHarbor-3.0/Tech/day3.md

 description: "Webdev basics - Intro to HTML CSS, How the web works, Dynamic and static pages"
 ---

-# Day 3 - Webdev basics - Intro to HTML CSS, How the web works, Dynamic and static pages

 ## 1. How the Web Works

 **What to Teach:**